-Stay tuned… for my upcoming post on the ‘World of Coca-Cola!’
+Here is my post on the ‘World of Coca-Cola!’ in Atlanta, Georgia.

 A couple of months back while I was returning from my home country Bangladesh to the USA, I and Shelly had pre-booked our return flight via the Qatar Airways.
 Unfortunately, we never knew at that time that the Qatar air travel industry was put in a tough spot later and their travel schedule faced a lot of glitches.
 As a result, our flight was pre-poned 14 hours earlier and we had to go to Qatar and had to make a stopover there for about 14 hours or so.

 Before that time, Qatar rarely extended visa facilities to the Bangladeshi people except for work.
 But, this unusual event/circumstances made them issue a visa for our stopover as the airline was bound to make the passengers comfortable by allowing them lodging at a nearby hotel if the passengers had to be stranded (layover) more than 10 hours or so.

 Luckily, we were allowed to roam around in Qatar outside the airport for a while as we were sent to a nearby hotel Movenpick Qatar to rest for a while before our flight.
 It was a serendipitous stopover.
 I clicked some pictures of Doha in Qatar while I was inside the taxi to our hotel: